|BSE: 532910||Sector: Others|

 Managements Responsibility for the Standalone Financial Statements

-Our responsibility is to express an opinion on these standalone financial statementsbased on our audit.
+Our responsibility is to express an opinion on these Standalone Financial Statementsbased on our audit.

 We have taken into account the provisions of the Act the accounting and auditingstandards and matters which are required to be included in the audit report under theprovisions of the Act and the Rules made there under.

 We conducted our audit in accordance with the Standards on Auditing specified underSection 143(10) of the Act.
-Those Standards require that we comply with ethicalrequirements and plan and perform the audit to obtain reasonable assurance about whetherthe financial statements are free from material misstatement.
+Those Standards require that we comply with ethicalrequirements and plan and perform the audit to obtain reasonable assurance about whetherthe Standalone Financial Statements are free from material misstatement.

-An audit involves performing procedures to obtain audit evidence about the amounts anddisclosures in the financial statements.
-The procedures selected depend on theauditors judgment including the assessment of the risks of material misstatement ofthe financial statements whether due to fraud or error.
-In making those riskassessments the auditor considers internal control relevant to the Company's preparation and fairpresentation of the financial statements in order to design audit procedures that areappropriate in the circumstances but not for the purpose of expressing an opinion on theeffectiveness of Company's internal Control.
-An audit also includes evaluating the appropriateness of accountingpolicies used and the reasonableness of the accounting estimates made by theCompanys Directors as well as evaluating the overallpresentation of the financial statements.
+An audit involves performing procedures to obtain audit evidence about the amounts anddisclosures in the Standalone Financial Statements.
+The procedures selected depend on theauditors judgment including the assessment of the risks of material misstatement ofthe Standalone Financial Statements whether due to fraud or error.
+In making those riskassessments the auditor considers internal control relevant to the Companyspreparation and fair presentation of the Standalone Financial Statements that give a trueand fair view in order to design audit procedures that are appropriate in thecircumstances.
+An audit also includes evaluating the appropriateness of accountingpolicies used and the reasonableness of the accounting estimates made by theCompanys Directors as well as evaluating the overall presentation of the FinancialStatements.

-We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the standalone financial statements.
+We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Standalone Financial Statements.

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditors Report) Order 2015("the Order) issued by the Central Government of India in terms of section 143(11) ofsection the Act we give in the Annexure a statement on the matters specifiedin the paragraph 3 and 4 of the Order.
+1. As required by the Companies (Auditors Report) Order 2016("theOrder") issued by the Central Government of India in terms of section 143(11) ofsection the Act we give in the Annexure "A" statement on the matters specifiedin the paragraph 3 and 4 of the Order.

 2. As required by section 143(3) of the Act we report that: